-A full list of flights to Aqaba Airport can be found here.
+A full list of flights to the airport can be found here.

-How to Get to Aqaba from King Hussein International Airport?
+How to Get to Aqaba From Aqaba Airport?

 A taxi from the airport to Aqaba City Center usually costs around $20 and can be found outside the airport.

-Unlike Queen Alia Airport in Amman, Aqaba Airport is a very small airport with few food and drink facilities.
-The facilities here are basic and visitors do not rely on dining at the airport before a flight.
+Unlike Queen Alia Airport in Amman, the airport in Aqaba is very small with few food and drink facilities.
+The facilities there are basic and visitors cannot rely on dining at the airport before a flight.

-For those looking for a light meal or snack then Aqaba Airport has a café which serves local dishes and snacks.
-As the airport does not have any restaurants it is always best to eat larger meals in the city center of Aqaba before heading to King Hussein International airport.
+For those looking for a light meal or snack then the airport has a café that serves local dishes and snacks.
+As the airport does not have any restaurants it is always best to eat larger meals in the city center of Aqaba before heading to King Hussein International Airport.

-Aqaba Airport has two shops including duty-free and a Jordanian gift shop.
-Those looking to buy last-minute presents and souvenirs shouldn’t rely on the shop at the airport as it is fairly small in size and may not have what you were looking for.
+The airport has two shops including a duty-free and a Jordanian gift shop.
+Those looking to buy last-minute presents and souvenirs should not rely on the shop at the airport as it is fairly small in size and may not have what you were looking for.

 First Class Lounges

-For those who like to begin their journey home in style, Aqaba Airport has one First Class Lounge.
+For those who like to begin their journey home in style, the airport has one First Class Lounge.
 The lounge is comfortable with plenty of space to sit and relax away from the crowds.

-There is one bank located at King Hussein International Airport where visitors can exchange their money to the local currency.
+There is one bank located at King Hussein International Airport where visitors can exchange their money for local currency.
 The bank is the Arab Bank company, a very successful bank organization in Jordan.

-There is no WiFi available at Aqaba Airport.
+There is no WiFi available at the airport.

-As Aqaba Airport is only a short drive from the city center, there are plenty of nearby hotels to choose from.
+As the airport is only a short drive from the city center, there are plenty of nearby hotels to choose from.
 The Movenpick Resort & Residences Aqaba and My Hotel both offer shuttle buses to the airport.

 King Hussein International Airport in Aqaba is a small yet convenient airport located very close to the beautiful coastal city of Aqaba.
 The airport operates both international and internal flights and visitors can fly to the capital of Amman in just under an hour.